 Getting started: Instructions

-Load the memory with multiple images before simulation.
-The values should be in HEX so each image should be converted from BMP to HEX (using Perl or Python or an online coverter).can
+Load an array of images with multiple images before simulation.
+The values should be in HEX so each image should be converted from BMP to HEX (using Perl or Python or an online coverter).
+These images can be used by dedicated drivers to inject the data into the block.

 Note that it’s using real images data is not mandatory.
 You can drive random values for simulation purposes.

-Once the simulation is completed all the images stored in the memory should be converted back to BMP for visual or automated checking (using Perl or Python).
+Every time there’s a valid processed data on the bus, the data should be captured and written into an array of images so the images can be automatically or manually checked once the simulation is complete.

 Use your knowledge of the images parameters (address in memory, height, width, etc.) to exercise you driver.

 Reduce the problem by planning and implementing sub-blocks.
-For example, it’s recommended to implement a module that its only purpose is interacting with the memory.
+For example, it’s recommended to implement a module that its only purpose is interacting with the sources requests.
 Think and plan the modules and how they connect with each other and with the outside world.

-Same goes for the external sources.
-They should all function as drivers and thus no Verilog implementation is needed.